lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 -  Call the CCC (7 76 00) to inform them that we would like to access the UX85B cavern and ask them to lift the safety veto.
--  When the safety veto is lifted, the state shown on the LASS view changes from “VETO SAFETY” to “VETO”.
+-  When the safety veto is lifted, the state shown on the LASS view changes from "VETO SAFETY" to "VETO".
 -  Wait for the RPE piquet to come to the control room.
 Make sure the REMUS panel is up and running.
 -  The RPE piquet goes to the cavern to lift the radiation veto (you